aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

     az ad user list --output table
     ```

-#### Task 2: Use Azure CLI to create the Service Desk group and add the user account of Dylan to the group.
+#### Task 2: Use Azure CLI to create the Service Desk group and add a user account of Dylan to the group.

 In this task, you will create the Service Desk group and assign Dylan to the group.